SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 ### Cache Performance

 The **IIS - Cache Performance** dashboard provides a high-level view of the the Web Service Cache Counters object includes cache counters specific to the World Wide Web Publishing Service.
-This dashboard helps you to monitor the output cahce, cache memory, file cache, and URI cache.
+This dashboard helps you to monitor the output cache, cache memory, file cache, and URI cache.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/IIS-OpenTelemetry/IIS-Cache-Performance.png' alt="IIS-Cache-Performance" />